-Varkala, a quaint village, is home to many tourist places in the vicinity such as a wide variety of beaches and has been a Hindu pilgrimage site since the 12th-century.
+Varkala, a quaint village, is home to many tourist places in the vicinity such as a wide variety of beaches, and has been a Hindu pilgrimage site since the 12th-century.
 Wondering what to do in Varkala?
 Why not take a dip in the holy waters here to purge the body of the impurities and the soul of all its sins.
 The city enjoys a favorable climate throughout the year and due to its religious importance, is often referred to as the ‘Kashi of the South’.
 It also has some of the best-rated budget hotels for those looking to save some money.

-Varkala’s beaches are less crowded and cleaner than the bustling ones at Kovalam, and hence we have come up with the best things to do in Varkala for you to relax in their serene environment.
+Varkala’s beaches are less crowded and cleaner than the bustling ones at Kovalam, and hence we have come up with the best things to do in Varkala, India for you to relax in their serene environment.

 Varkala Beach is one of the best Varkala sightseeing places and is the only beach in southern Kerala to have tertiary sedimentary formation cliffs called the Varkala Formation next to the Arabian Sea, which is a unique geological feature on the otherwise flat Kerala coast.
 There are frequent water jets and spas on the sides of these cliffs and hence is a preferred location for people wanting to sunbathe and swim.
 The evening vistas of the sunset are worth lingering over.

 There are numerous small restaurants and shops near and around Varkala Beach on the cliff, attracting maximum visitors both visiting for leisure and religious motives.
 A small car parking facility is available atop the cliff, however visitors can’t bring their cars near the beach.